MartinBrathen/simple_compiler/ebnf.md

   - Explicit types everywhere
   - Explicit return(s)

-All of these requirements were met.
+All of these requirements were met, precedence climbing was also implemented.
 Did not find any other requirements in the README.md.

 The implementation was only done by me.